pulumi/docs/pulumi-hugo/themes/default/content/blog/unit-testing-infrastructure-in-nodejs-and-mocha/index.md

 resolving to the default VPC.
 Even though the deployment occurred, we'd want to know that we now have an issue that we need to go track down.

-We can very clearly see such failures in the Pulumi Console:
+We can very clearly see such failures in the Pulumi Service:

 ![Failed Deployment](./failed-deployment.png)

-And if we click into it, we'll see the complete Mocha test output:
+And if we select it, we'll see the complete Mocha test output:

 ![Failed Deployment Details](./failed-deployment-details.png)

-We could even [use webhooks]({{< relref "/docs/intro/console/webhooks" >}}) to fire off a Slack alarm so that nobody misses the issue.
+We could even [use webhooks]({{< relref "/docs/intro/pulumi-service/webhooks" >}}) to fire off a Slack alarm so that nobody misses the issue.
 This is often very helpful in unattended scenarios, like [continuous deployment]({{< relref "/docs/guides/continuous-delivery" >}}).